-If at any time our general partner and its affiliates (including Diamondback) own more than 97% of the outstanding common units, our general partner will have the right, but not the obligation, to purchase all of the remaining common units at a price equal to the greater of (1) the average of the daily closing price of the common units over the 20 trading days preceding the date three days before notice of exercise of the call right is first mailed and (2) the highest per-unit price paid by our general partner or any of its affiliates for common units during the 90-day period preceding the date such notice is first mailed.
-If our general partner and its affiliates (including Diamondback) reduce their ownership to below 75% of the outstanding common units, the ownership threshold to exercise the call right will be permanently reduced to 80%.
+If at any time our general partner and its affiliates own more than 80% of the outstanding common units, our general partner will have the right, but not the obligation, to purchase all of the remaining common units at a price equal to the greater of (1) the average of the daily closing price of the common units over the 20 trading days preceding the date three days before notice of exercise of the call right is first mailed and (2) the highest per-unit price paid by our general partner or any of its affiliates for common units during the 90-day period preceding the date such notice is first mailed.
 Please read "The Partnership Agreement-Limited Call Right."
-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, 2017, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be approximately 60% of the cash expected to be distributed to you with respect to that period.
+Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, , you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than % of the cash expected to be distributed to you with respect to that period.
 Because of the nature of our business and the expected variability of our quarterly distributions, however, the ratio of our taxable income to distributions may vary significantly from one year to another.
 Please read "Material U.S. Federal Income Tax Consequences-Tax Consequences of Unit Ownership" for the basis of this estimate.
 Material federal income tax consequences For a discussion of the material federal income tax consequences that may be relevant to unitholders who are individual citizens or residents of the United States, please read "Material U.S. Federal Income Tax Consequences."
-Directed unit program The underwriters have reserved for sale at the initial public offering price up to 10% of the common units being offered by this prospectus for sale to persons who are directors, officers or employees of our general partner and its affiliates and certain other persons with relationships with us and our affiliates.
+Directed unit program The underwriters have reserved for sale at the initial public offering price up to % of the common units being offered by this prospectus for sale to persons who are directors, officers or employees of our general partner and its affiliates and certain other persons with relationships with us and our affiliates.
 We do not know if these persons will choose to purchase all or any portion of these reserved common units, but any purchases they do make will reduce the number of common units available to the general public.
 Please read "Underwriting-Directed Unit Program."
-We have been approved to list our common units on the NASDAQ Global Select Market under the Exchange listing symbol "VNOM."
+Exchange listing We have applied to list our common units on the NASDAQ Global Select Market under the symbol "VNOM."